Do you need to urgently find an English-speaking dentist in Barcelona?

 Emergency dental treatment in Spain : what to do if you have a dental emergency?

-As a reminder, a dental emergency should be treated as soon as possible because they usually have an infectious origin and if not treated promptly, more serious health problems can arise.
+As a reminder, a dental emergency should be treated as soon as possible because they usually have an infectious origin and if not treated urgently, more serious health problems can arise.
 Regardless of the type of emergency, all must be treated by a dental health professional, in order to preserve the health of your teeth.

 The best way to avoid a dental emergency is to go to the dentist as often as possible, at least once a year, and maintain impeccable dental hygiene throughout the year.